 Hemp insulation manufactured in Canada!

 Nature Fibres is a young company based in the town of Asbestos, Quebec, which began manufacturing hemp insulation in the winter of 2018.
 As the town’s name suggests, it was heavily reliant on the manufacturing of asbestos, but those mining and manufacturing facilities are closing their doors due to the associated health risks.
-Nature Fibres brings a badly needed economic boost to this old mining region, both in manufacturing and farming.
+Nature Fibres brings a badly needed economic boost to this old mining region, both in manufacturing hemp based building materials and farming.

 As a crop, hemp requires no pesticides or insecticides and consumes very little water.
 It can also sequester 5 times more CO² than wood during the same growing period.
 In addition, it can bring value to idle land since it is grown as part of a normal crop rotation.